- OCC202 Occupational Therapy Skills

 - Practitioner research and program / intervention evaluation

 Dr Kieran Broome joined the USC occupational therapy team in 2009 as a Lecturer.
 Kieran balances his part-time university appointment with clinical practice and project management.
-He currently works two days per week in private practice focussed on ageing, chronic disease self-management, musculoskeletal and oedema management, and accessible environments.
+He currently works two days per week in private practice focussed on ageing, chronic disease self-management, musculoskeletal and oedema management, accessible environments, and participants in the National Disability Insurance Scheme.

 Kieran is highly motivated to provide high quality university teaching, as evidence by student feedback and awards for advancing quality teaching and advancing the student experience.
 He has a passion for innovative, engaging, captivating and creative teaching and learning.
 His mission as a university educator is to enable graduates to feel confident and competent in core professional skills that are fundamental to all areas of practice.